 How is your experience with this product?

-If answers are positive, you know the product is a good fit for your market and may want to to expand your reach.
+If answers are positive, you know the product is a good fit for your market and may want to invest in PPC or Facebook ads to expand your reach.
 If answers are negative, you know to promote the product less, discontinue it, or adjust your product pages to represent your offering better.

 A product research survey's questions and overall format will be different because it measures other things.
 Because you are researching what your store might be missing, you likely don’t know what respondents will say.
 Using a multiple-choice question, in this case, wouldn’t provide suitable options, at least initially.